 We began our life in overseas mission in 1998 with a year in Tanzania.
 After that we think most of our friends thought we'd got the 'mission bug' out of our system and would get back on with our lives in England.
 However we felt strongly that we were called to serve God overseas.
-In 1999 we joined a UK mission agency and after a year at All Nations we went to Harare in Zimbabwe.
+In 1999 we joined a UK mission agency and after a stint at bible college we went to Harare in Zimbabwe.

 Initially we were working with a street kid shelter in the city centre but after a year we began working with our church as we planted out into the Westgate suburb of Harare.
 After being somewhat unceremoniously thrown out of Zim' we arrived back in the UK just 3 weeks before Joel was born.
 Dean ended up moving house for us on the day Joel popped out!

-We eventually spent just over a year in Blighty before going to South Africa at the invite of the eldership of a local church from which we began working with the community of Chris Nissen Park.
+We eventually spent just over a year in Blighty before going to South Africa at the invite of a local church from which we began working with the community of Chris Nissen Park.
 After almost 5 years of serving the church and CNP we began serving a local church in Macassar just 10k's from where we were.
-Sadly, for reasons never explained to us, this church folded just 2 years later in 2011.
+Sadly, for reasons never explained, this church folded just 2 years later in 2011.
 We continued to reach out to those who had been hurt by this and gathered a small group of solid Macassar folk with whom we joined a church in Mitchell's Plain.

 A long story short... we were planted out of Mitchell's Plain into Macassar in January 2012, meeting in Macassar High School on Sundays.
 Dean pastored the church until October 2014 when we walked away due to some unbecoming bahaviour by others.
-We continued to minister in Macassar, building faith & building church amongst those that also chose to walk away from the church.
+We continued to minister in Macassar, building faith & church amongst those that also chose to walk away from that debacle.
 Later in 2014 we launched The Gathering Community Church and now we gather in Firgrove every Sunday.

-We've had some tough years but 2011 stands out as a particularly difficult one as it saw us leaving our mission society after 12 years together, but as one chapter closes so another opens.
+We've had some big mountains to face and conquer over the years, but 2011 stands out as a particularly difficult one as it saw us leaving our mission society after 12 years together.
+However, as one chapter closes so another opens.
 In January 2012 we became associate mission partners with Christians Abroad.
 This relationship has been a huge blessing to us and the greater freedom offered us by Christians Abroad serves only to enhance our mission here in South Africa.

 A bit more about us: Dean is a mad cyclist and has participated in many local races and completed the legendary Cape Epic.
 He also likes to unicycle, juggle (balls, clubs and fire) and chill out.